Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

         ],
     ]);

+If the output template you want to use doesn't support clickable headers to sort (eg because you use cards), you might want to use the sort select.
+Just add

+    $table->cardsort = true;

+to your wunderbyte_table classs (look in the _container templates to understand how this works).

 ### Exploding strings for columns storing multiple values
 The define_filtercolumns function also supports columns with multiple values stored as string with a separator.